 These easy day trips can be done as Lisbon tours, some of them combining multiple towns into a day trip for those of you looking to optimize your time in Lisbon and others can be reached and explored at your own leisurely pace by public transit or trains from the city centre.

-Be ready to add an extra day or two to your trip, you’re going to want to check out these Lisbon day trips for sure.
+Be ready to add an extra day or two to your trip, you’re going to want to add a Lisbon day trip to your itinerary!

 READ MORE: 10 Dreamy Things to do in Sintra